11 new Brisbane bars to visit this silly season

 They say the first step to recovery is admitting you have a drinking problem.
 For our sassy capital, that problem is trying to find the time to work your way through the ever-increasing list of dapper new bars popping up across the city and its trendy fringes.

-As we count down to Christmas, there’s no finer time to stretch out your days (even without daylight savings.
-Damn cows) and toast to the silly season at one of these 11 new watering holes.
+As we count down to Christmas, there’s no finer time to stretch out your days (even without daylight savings, damn cows) and toast to the silly season at one of these 11 new watering holes in Brisbane.

 The Walrus Club